 Home Inspections Can Create Negotiation Opportunities

-The art of negotiating a home's price is best done by professional real estate agents, but with a home inspection on hand, buyers can dictate what's important to them to determine what they might want to have fixed prior to buying.
+The art of negotiating a home's price is best done by professional real estate agents, but with a home inspection on hand, buyers are able to negotiate a better deal and dictate what's important to them to determine what they might want to have fixed prior to buying.
 In cases where sellers don't want to repair serious issues discovered during inspections, price negotiations or seller concessions may come into play and alter the terms of a conventional mortgage.
 Legal stipulations giving buyers the chance to cancel contracts if the seller backs out of concessions or repairs can be inserted into agreements, should inspectors find problems.

 Buyers Know What They're Buying, Sellers Know What They're Selling